Koolkat29/shan/README.md

 *Disabled Minimize button.
 Focusing on using Close Button only to Hide the Main Window and Ui

+The GUI works perfectly on Fluxus and Delta.
+Havent tested on others yet.
+Tested with ArceusX and Codex mobile but they seems no longer support OrionLib.
+GUI doesnt respond to any clicks or drag (Will be checking it if I have time)

 An exploit but NOT intended to share or to abuse.
 THIS IS FOR EDUCATIONAL PURPOSE ONLY